FreddieChopin/bleeding-edge-toolchain/README.md

 ---------------------

-As Windows is at the opposite end of spectrum when it comes to binary compatibility, the packages for 32-bit and 64-bit Windows are available on [Freddie Chopin's website](http://www.freddiechopin.info/) in Download > Software > bleeding-edge-toolchain.
+As Windows is at the opposite end of spectrum when it comes to binary compatibility, the packages for 32-bit and 64-bit Windows are available on [bleeding-edge-toolchain's website](https://github.com/FreddieChopin/bleeding-edge-toolchain) in Releases.
 If you choose the easy path, just download an archive, extract it with 7-zip and add `.../bin` folder to your system's `PATH` environment variable.

 If you want to _also_ build a toolchain for 32-bit and/or 64-bit Windows pass `--enable-win32` and/or `--enable-win64`
 as arguments for the script, like this: